SamVanhoutte/timeseries/timescaledb/timescaledb.md

 ## Main concepts

 - **Hyper table**: a virtual table, built on top of regular PostgreSQL tables, which is optimized for time series data.
 It partitions data across time (and optionally space), for faster querying and storage.
+- **Chuncks**: chunks represent a temporal partition of a hypertable, each presentation a given timebucket.
+- **Batches**: when hypertable compression happens

 ## Defining our artifacts